medinahakinsowon/eks-cluster-provisioning/README.md

 Now the access your cluster
 kubectl get nodes

-Now deploy your app into the cluster kubectl apply -f deployment.yml
+Now deploy your app into the cluster--- kubectl apply -f deployment.yml

-Now access the app
+Now access the app-----
 kubectl get svc